rzcao/APIC-analytical-complex-field-reconstruction/README.md

 2. What to do if the program tells me that 'the matrix is badly conditioned'?

 >It is likely to happen when program finds the overlap ratio is insufficient for (at least one of) the darkfield measurements.
 Check if you have set `'drift'` to `true` when calling `recFieldFromKnown.m` when you aim to use a small dataset to do reconstruction.
 If you want to enable the `'drift'` option, consider to increase the overlap ratio by using more tilted illuminations.

+3. How should I order my measurements?

+> Ordering is not necessary in APIC.
+It automatically sorts the measurements based on their illumination k-vector.
+However, one thing you need to check is that the number of NA-matching measurements found by the program matches your experiment.
+Check [basic parameter](#Basic-parameters) for more information.